 Recommended tour: This guided rickshaw tour is one of the most highly rated in Bruges.

 Travel tips: Bruges has some of the best restaurants in all of Belgium.
-Try to budget for one or two nice meals out if you can.
+If you can, try to budget for one or two nice meals out.

 Train travel: Eurostar tickets from London to Brussels (and return) include onward travel to Bruges or any other station in Belgium.